 And get to know the magic.

-When you sign up for a new app, Apple ID shows up as an option — in all Apple app store apps*.
-And it looks like this:
+When you sign up for a new app, Apple ID shows up as an option in all Apple app store apps*.
+It looks like this:

 Apple will stop forwarding those emails to you — essentially those emails disappear.

-Many of us wonder who all is this app sharing my email address with.
-When I get those dating and male enhancement emails, I wonder who sold them my email address?
+Many of us wonder, who is this app sharing my email address with?
+When I get those dating and male enhancement emails, who sold them my email address?